Jestin12/MajorProject_Manshatronics/README.md

   - If the user rotates the discovery board the correct amount, the board will flash green.
 If the user does this incorrectly, the board will flash red, and the user will       need to restart the combination lock from the beginning
   - The user will need to turn to a range of different values acquired throughout the rest of the game, which will be indicated by the numbers on the mold
   - A timer will also be implemented, giving the user a short time period to rotate the board to each value, and if this timeframe is exceeded, the challenge will restart
+  However, due to limitations of the magnetometer sensor module itself, including noise and low sensitivity, this was not a viable idea, and so, the Magnetic Detector game   was created instead:
+  This game involves a magnetic pad being placed underneath a piece of grid paper.
+The magnetic pad will have magnets dotted around the area, and by using the discovery       board as a sensor, the location of the magnets can be found.
+The grid location coordinates of the magnetic locations will be a code that once put together, allows the     RemotePuzzle game to be activated